 7.2.
 Choose a CPA Marketing e-Commerce Pricing Model

 Today’s digital marketer has more options at their fingertips than ever before for user acquisition.
-Long gone are the days when you were limited to choosing between paying for views or clicks, as today’s performance marketing world has evolved into one of endless opportunity.
+Gone are the days when you were limited to choosing between paying for views or clicks, as today’s performance marketing world has evolved into one of the endless opportunities.

 While, in some instances, paying for views or impressions is still appropriate, the majority of performance marketers find themselves considering these standard pricing models: CPA, CPI, CPE, CPL, CPS, and CPC.

 The most common pricing models in CPA marketing:

 - CPA (Cost per Action) – The marketers (advertisers) only pay partners (publishers or affiliates) when a new user is acquired or a specific action is completed.
 An action can be anything from a form fill to a subscription, a download, to purchase, etc., as agreed upon by the marketer.